Fly-Mix/flr-cli/README.md

      flr generate
      ```

-4. After each the assets of your flutter project change, just run `flr generate` again.
+4. After each you updates the assets of your flutter project, just run `flr generate` again.

 ## Example